A robust BFGS algorithm for unconstrained nonlinear optimization problems: Convergence Analysis

-We are now ready to state the main convergence result for the modified BFGS algorithm.
+Now we are ready to state the main convergence result for the robust BFGS algorithm.

 \begin{theorem} Suppose that $f$ is bounded below in $\R^n$, $f$ is continuously twice differentiable in an open set ${\cal M}$ containing the level set ${\cal L}=\{ x: f(x) \le f(x_0) \}$, and Assumptions 1-3 hold.
-Then Algorithm \ref{newAlgo} is globally convergent in the sense that $\lim \inf \| g(x_k) \| \rightarrow 0$.
-In addition, if $s_k \rightarrow 0$, then Algorithm \ref{newAlgo} converges to some $\bar{x}$ satisfying $\| g(\bar{x}) \|=0$ with superlinear rate. \end{theorem} \begin{proof} First, we show that $d_k$ is a descent direction.
+Then the sequence generated by Algorithm \ref{newAlgo} is globally convergent in the sense that $\lim \inf \| g(x_k) \| \rightarrow 0$.
+In addition, if $\| s_k \|=o(1/k^{1+\epsilon})$ for any $\epsilon >0$, then the sequence generated by Algorithm \ref{newAlgo} converges to some local minimum point $\bar{x}$ satisfying $\| g(\bar{x}) \|=0$ with superlinear rate. \end{theorem} \begin{proof} First, we show that $d_k$ is a descent direction.
 From the selection of $\gamma_k$ using (\ref{gamma}), we know that (\ref{conditions}) holds.
 The first inequality of (\ref{conditions}) guarantees $z_k^{\T}s_k >0$.
 Using this fact and (\ref{E1}), we conclude $E_k\succ 0$ since $E_0=I \succ 0$.
 Therefore, $d_k$ is a descent direction.
-Since (\ref{conditions}) holds for all $k \ge 0$, following exactly the same arguments used in the proof of \cite[Theorem 8.5]{nocedal99}, we have a subsequence $\{ j_k \}$ such that
+Since (\ref{conditions}) holds for all $k \ge 0$, following exactly the same arguments used in the proof of \cite[Theorem 8.5]{nocedal99}, we have a sub-sequence $\{ j_k \}$ such that